Power Bicycle

 Which bicycle Motor is best?

 There is a huge choice of gas bicycle engines.
-We analyze which is best for your motorized bicycle project
+We analyze which is best for your project

-The most practical bicycle motors are between 50cc and 100cc engines with the best, and most popular engine found in 80cc bicycle engine kits.
+The most practical models are between 50cc and 100cc, with the most versatile, cost effective, and most popular engine being 80cc.

-2-stroke bicycle engines kits have advantages in speed, reliability, price, and fuel consumption.
-In addition, there are an endless amount of low cost tuning parts available for 2-stroke motorized bicycles.
-It is simple to increase power output if you like performance.
+2-stroke motorized bicycles have an advantage in pace, reliability, price, and fuel consumption.
+There are an endless amount of low cost tuning parts available.
+It is simple to increase efficiency for a faster top end.

-A standard 80cc bicycle engine kit can reach 30 MPH, and a few simple, after market performance parts can easily bump the speed up to 35+ MPH.
+One of the best motors is an 80cc gas engine for bicycle.
+These can reach 30 MPH, and simple, after market performance parts can easily bump the top speed up to 35+ MPH.

-2 stroke bicycle engine kits can reach speeds of over 40 MPH with basic tuning.
-The average DIY enthusiast can achieve these speeds without breaking the budget.
+2 stroke bicycle engine kits can reach over 40 MPH with basic tuning.
+The average DIY enthusiast can achieve this pace without breaking the budget.

 Speeds exceeding 40 MPH takes a little more effort and costs ramp up quickly.